 The fund panel can distribute the money as:

-Community Chest Applications can be made at any time and applicants will be informed of the outcome within 14 days of submission.
+Community Chest Applications can be made at any time and applicants will be informed of the outcome 14 days after submission.

 Applications to the main fund must be over £500 and no upper limit has been set.
-Applications for funding for more than one year can be considered.
-Please see the attached guidance note and application form.
+Applications should be made on the online application forms.
+Guidance notes about how to access these can be downloaded from the table below.

-Applications for less than £500 should be made using the Community Chest forms.
-Please see the attached guidance note and application form.
+Applications for less than £500 should be made on the Community Chest Forms which can be downloaded from the table below.

 The fund panel will prioritise applications that show evidence of an organisations contribution towards the costs.
 The contribution can be cash, donations of materials, loan of equipment, free use of land or buildings or volunteer time.
 As a guide the value of volunteer time should be calculated as a minimum of £7.50 per hour or the average wage rate for a job.

 Falck Renewables Wind Limited has appointed the East Riding of Yorkshire Council as the Accountable Body for the Fund and provides the secretariat services through its Rural Policy and Partnerships Team.